AUST2901 Australia: Myths and Realities

 - Students are able to (1) critically analyse claims about Australia and its people using a range of different kinds of evidence; (2) identify key aspects of Australian historical and cultural stories and their resonances in contemporary society, and analyse the political, ideological and social uses to which they are put; (3) demonstrate knowledge of a range of key works and debates in Australian historical, social and cultural studies; (4) conduct original research into Australian cultural practices and write analyses of these from a theoretically informed position; (5) develop and describe, with reference to existing scholarship, their own informed perspectives on significant issues in contemporary Australian society and culture; and (6) work as part of a team in developing and facilitating a positive learning environment on a given theme.

-- Typically this unit is assessed in the following ways: (1) workshop participation (includes a group activity assessed in class) (30 per cent); (2) a 750-word minor research essay (20 per cent); and (3) a 2000-word major research essay (50 per cent).
+- Indicative assessments in this unit are as follows: (1) workshop participation (includes a group activity assessed in class) (30 per cent); (2) a 750-word minor research essay (20 per cent); and (3) a 2000-word major research essay (50 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.